ROCm/rocSHMEM/docs/api/ctx.rst

   :param:    None

   :returns: Returns ``ROCSHMEM_CTX_DEFAULT`` device pointer that users.
-            can query from one instance of rocshmem host library and use later for dynamic module initialization in kernel bitcode device library in the same application.
+            can query from one instance of rocSHMEM host library and use later for dynamic module initialization in kernel bitcode device library in the same application.